 If vapers prefer a more flavorful and subtle vapor, the ceramic atomizer, coupled with the two low-heat settings, should be ideal.
 Vapers who want to suck on huge clouds and get more massive clouds should stick with the higher heat settings with the coil/rod quartz heating element.

 Ceramic or Quartz?

-The dual option atomizers for the Gravity offers vapers a chance to enjoy two different styles of vaping.
+The dual-option atomizers for the Gravity offer vapers a chance to enjoy two different styles of vaping.
 Ceramic and quartz are common materials for both dry herb and extract vaporizer heating elements.
-Still, the flat, disc/plate heating element is an innovation that KandyPens first used in their concentrates pen, the Donuts.
+Still, the flat disc/plate heating element is an innovation that KandyPens first used in their concentrates pen, the Donuts.

-The quartz dual-rod atomizer is another familiar heating element, as the Galaxy also made use of this style of a heating element.
-Having both options for the Gravity vape pen is sure to please both flavor-lovers as well as cloud junkies.
+The quartz dual-rod atomizer is another familiar heating element, as the Galaxy also used this heating element.
+Both options for the Gravity vape pen will please both flavor-lovers and cloud junkies.
 The bonus for users of the Gravity is that the two atomizers come with leak-proof seals around the base.

 Users can use oils or liquid concentrates with the unit without the fear of spilling or leakage.
 Cleaning and maintaining the atomizers might be the most challenging part of using Gravity.
 The chamber can hold about 0.5g of materials, but users will only need a small dab of concentrate to get outstanding performance.

 Users can dry-burn the heating elements before use to burn off any unwanted oils or chemicals from the factory.
 Whenever the atomizer needs cleaning, users can switch on the device at the highest temperature and then press the firing button to liquefy any residue at the bottom of the coil.